 But this doesn't have to be our destiny.

-Knowledge is the key.
-So for the entire month of December, BET.com and the Rap It Up Campaign will provide you with up-to-date information and news about treatment, prevention and HIV/AIDS resources to better educate you about this epidemic.
+And while WAD is only one day, for the entire month of December, BET.com will provide you with up-to-date information and news about treatment, prevention and HIV/AIDS resources to better educate you about this epidemic.

 BET Health News - We go beyond the music and entertainment world to bring you important medical information and health-related tips of special relevance to Blacks in the U.S. and around the world.
 Click here to subscribe to our newsletter.